amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 e.g. val weekDays = "Mon" :: "Tue" :: "Wed" :: "Thurs" :: "Fri" :: Nil
 ```

-  It is right associative i.e. it starts at extreme right and works to left i.e. it starts with Nil and keeps on adding elements to its right making it.
-as *Mon -> Tue -> Wed -> Thurs -> Fri -> Nil*  (it is like add element to head of singly linked list)
+  It is right associative i.e. it starts at extreme right and works to left i.e. it starts with Nil and keeps on adding elements to its right (head i.e. at the beginning) making it as *Mon -> Tue -> Wed -> Thurs -> Fri -> Nil*  (it is like add element to head of singly linked list)
   It takes element on it's right and add on it to its left.
   This approach is not elegant as it exposed underlying implementation.
   If the method name ends in a colon, the method is invoked on the right operand.
 Therefore, in *"Sat" :: weekEndDays*, the :: method is invoked on weekEndDays, passing in "Sat", like this: *weekEndDays.::("Sat")*.